bgoonz/docs-collection/github/github/managing-files-in-a-repository/managing-files-on-github/index.md

 ---
 title: Managing files on GitHub
-intro: 'On {% data variables.product.product_name %}, you can create, edit, move, and delete files in a repository.'
+intro: "On {% data variables.product.product_name %}, you can create, edit, move, and delete files in a repository."
 redirect_from:
   - /articles/managing-files-on-github
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - Repositories
 children: